frank-christiansen/koop-feedback/README.md

 ## 🌐 Web Server

 On all webserver with git and nodejs support (and Vercel) you can simple clone the Repo and start the website with ``npm run build`` and ``npm run start``

+## 🍃 MongoDB
+Run it via the mongoDB Docker Image from the Docker Hub or run it at https://mongoDB.com for free.